Skip to content

 California law currently mandates that California-based supervisory employees employed by large employers (those with 50+ employees in and outside of California) are required to complete 2 hours of sexual harassment and abusive conduct prevention training within 6 months of hire or within 6 months of being promoted into a managerial position, and to be trained every 2 years thereafter.

-California SB 1343 and SB 778 require that non-supervisory employees employed by large employers, as well as all employees employed by small employers (employers with five or more employees in California), also need to complete sexual harassment and abusive conduct prevention training and retrained once every two years thereafter.
-Trainings must include questions that assess the understanding and application of content, and hypothetical scenarios about harassment with discussion questions as well as practical examples of harassment based on gender identity, gender expression, and sexual orientation.
+Further, California requires that non-supervisory employees employed by large employers, as well as all employees employed by small employers (employers with five or more employees in California), also need to complete sexual harassment and abusive conduct prevention training and retrained once every two years thereafter.
+Training must include questions that assess the understanding and application of content, and hypothetical scenarios about harassment with discussion questions as well as practical examples of harassment based on gender identity, gender expression, and sexual orientation.
+Training must also include information on bystander intervention strategies and techniques employees can use to prevent harassment and discrimination in the workplace.

-Employers must also provide employees with a poster or fact sheet developed by the California Department of Fair Employment and Housing regarding Sexual Harassment, or equivalent information.
+Employers must also provide employees with a poster or fact sheet developed by the California Civil Rights Department regarding Sexual Harassment, or equivalent information.

-Who is considered an employee under California’s Department of Fair Employment and Housing regulations?
+Who is considered an employee under California’s Civil Rights Department regulations?

 The definition of “employee” for training purposes includes full-time, part-time, and temporary employees, unpaid interns, unpaid volunteers, and persons providing services pursuant to a contract (independent contractors).

-As of January 1st, 2021, if an employee is hired to work for less than six months, they must be trained within 30 calendar days from when they begin working or 100 hours of work, whichever occurs first.
+As of January 1st, 2021, if an employee is hired to work for less than six months, they must be trained within 30 calendar days from their hire date or within 100 hours of work, whichever occurs first.
+If an employee is hired to work for less than six months but has not worked in the 30 calendar days after being hired, then the “hire date” is the first day of work.
 Only employees located in California are required to be trained, but all employees, including independent contractors, volunteers, or unpaid interns, located inside and outside of California are counted to determine whether employers are covered under the Act.

 What’s the difference between a supervisory employee and a non supervisory employee?